 The festival features beloved genres of zombies and serial killers as well as original takes on horrors inspired by a social media version of 'Goldilocks and the Three Bears', or a pitchblack comedy with a feminist look at Mary Shelley's Frankenstein, in the short 'Bride of Frankie'.
 If something a little more unexpected is your horror bag, there are movies centred around killer sharks, cannibal families and World War 2 bunkers.
-And here's hoping that some of these titles will be around by the Christmas period which will certainly help decisions when it comes to having to redeem offers on movie DVDs from Argos and the like.
+And here's hoping that some of these titles will be around by the Christmas period.

 Festival organiser Paul Cotgrove added: "With its sixth consecutive year coming up, Horror-on-Sea is getting booked in all horror fans' calendars with its combination of scares and sociability."

 The festival will also have local filmmaker Pat Higgins, who has been in the bsiness of scary movies for over a decade as screenwriter and director.
 He will offer a 'class in fear', so horrorhounds can work on creative exercises, and hear stories from the front lines of independent horror.

 For more information on the festival, please visit: www.horror-on-sea.co.uk